 We eat half and we keep the other half in the fridge for a rainy day.
 It will last about a week – if you don’t eat it first.

 It makes the most delicious spread for a ham or chicken baguette…but our absolute favourite way of eating this sauce is with some boiled new potatoes and a nicely done steak (cheap steak, mind you, but steak none the less).
 Our second favourite Hollandaise dish is, quite predictably, poached eggs and hollandaise.

 If you do decide to thicken your Hollandaise Sauce, there are only two things that can go wrong.

 - If it goes all scrambled-eggs on you, you’ve had the heat up way too high and/or you haven’t whisked all the while.
 I’m afraid you can’t fix this.
 You’ll have to start again.

 - If the sauce starts separating – you’ll know it when you see it – you need to add some water one drop at a time and whisk to incorporate.
 This should bring the sauce back together.
-And this, dear reader, is why I use light butter/margarine.
-Because they already contain more water than normal spread…oh, and of course it’s healthier…erm…ish…
+And this is why I use light butter/margarine.
+They already contain more water than normal spread…oh, and of course it’s healthier…erm…ish…

 I hope you feel inspired to tackle this sauce, secure in the knowledge that you DO NOT have to be a chef to eat like one.